JeremyFlim/Python/README.md

+# What is this?
+This is just a collection of random Python projects (usually pretty old) I've decided to upload here and don't belong anywhere else.

 # Bad Calculator
 A simple command-line calculator.
 You have to manually type operations (e.g. Addition, Multiplication.
 Type operationslist for a list) and then type the two numbers you wish to perform that calculation on.
 For now, it can only handle two numbers at a time and four operations: Addition, Subtraction, Multiplication, and Division.
 It rounds divisions with very high values.